n3m/n3m/README.md

 - 🌱 I’m currently learning about Parallel Distributed Computing and Cloud Computing.
 - 🌱 I’m also learning about BigData and Data Science.

-- 🚨 Chief Technology Officer at @HandlerCo 🚨
+- 🚨 Chief Technology Officer at @Handler-Co 🚨

 - ⚡ I love ✨ Golang ✨ for Back-end Development, ✨ React.js ✨ for Web Front-end Development
      and ✨ React Native ✨ for Mobile Front-end Development.